 I write with a heavy heart to let you know that Peter Jackson passed away on the night of March 21 after a long battle with pancreatic cancer.

-I am sure those who knew Peter will agree that he was one of the most wise, witty, and generous souls to have ever graced our campus and community.
+I am sure those who knew Peter will agree that he was one of the wisest, wittiest, and most generous souls to have ever graced our campus and community.
 The son of Senator Henry M. “Scoop” Jackson, Peter grew up well versed in the ways of power, but the life he built for himself was one of profound humility and service.
 A talented writer, he served as editorial page editor at the Daily Herald in Everett, WA, and won numerous awards for his journalism.
 Deeply committed to environmental justice, he served on the board of the North Cascades Institute for many years, and in many ways he should be considered the “founding father” of our Center for Human Rights.

-Our Center would not exist today if Peter hadn’t proposed the idea, when he and I first met in 2008, that we approach the Washington state legislature to create an interdisciplinary center for human rights at UW.
-It was his connections, his campaigning, and his patient and abiding counsel over the years, that opened the way for us to grow as an institution.
+Our Center would not exist today if Peter hadn’t proposed the idea, when he and I first met in 2008, that we approach the Washington state legislature to create an interdisciplinary center for human rights at the UW.
+It was his connections, his campaigning, and his patient and abiding counsel over the years that opened the way for us to grow as an institution.
 He carried that commitment to the end: in his final days, he and his wife Laurie Werner established the Advancing Human Rights at Home Fund, to which they have asked that people make gifts in his memory.
 Donations may be made at this link: giving.uw.edu/peterjackson.
-In honor of Peter Jackson, all contributions $100 or more will be matched by the Henry M. Jackson Foundation, up to $25,000.
+In honor of Peter Jackson, all contributions of $100 or more will be matched by the Henry M. Jackson Foundation, up to $25,000.